 Allows you to perform simple mathematical calculations.
-You can enter numbers up to the sixth decimal place.
+You can enter numbers up to eight digits.

-- 1. Press (MENU), 8 tuv, 7 pqrs.
+- 1. Press (Menu), 8 tuv, 7 pagrs.

-- Enter data.
+- 2. Enter data.

 - Use keypad to enter numbers.

-- Use at to enter decimals.
+- Use to enter decimals.

-- Press Left Soft Key Clear to the entry.
+- Press Left Soft Key

-- Press Right Soft Key Operator for additional calculating options.
+Clear to the entry.

-- Use Navigation Keys to enter functions.
+- Use Navigation Keys to enter functions. - Press (to complete equation.